asteroid-lang/asteroid/docs/User Guide.rst

     let Person(n,a,p) = joe.              -- pattern match object

     assert (n=="Joe" and a==32 and p=="Cook").
-We first construct an object ``joe`` with the first ``let`` statement and the use pattern matching to desctructure it with the second ``let`` statement binding its substructures to the variables ``n``, ``a``, and ``p``.
+We first construct an object ``joe`` with the first ``let`` statement and then use pattern matching to desctructure it with the second ``let`` statement binding its substructures to the variables ``n``, ``a``, and ``p``.

 Asteroid supports special patterns called type patterns that match any value of a given type.
 For instance, the ``%integer`` pattern matches any integer value.
 Here is a simple example,
 ::
     let %integer = 1.
-This let statement succeeds because ``1`` is an integer value can be pattern-matched against the type pattern ``%integer``.
+This ``let`` statement succeeds because ``1`` is an integer value that can be pattern-matched against the type pattern ``%integer``.
+Type pattern exist for all builtin data types, ``%real`` and ``%list``.

-Asteroid also
-supports something called a named pattern were a (sub)pattern can be given a name and that name will be instantiated with a term during pattern matching.
-For example,
+If you introduce a user defined type via a structure, then Asteroid will create a type pattern for all objects of that data type.
+Here is a simple example,
 ::
-    load system io.

-    let t:(x,y) = (1,2).  -- using a named pattern on lhs
-    io @println t.
-Here, the construct ``t:(x,y)`` is called a named pattern and the variable ``t`` will be unified with the term ``(1,2)``, or more generally, the variable will be unified with term that matches the pattern on the right of the colon.
-The program will print,
+    structure Foo with
+        data a.
+        data b.
+    end

+    let %Foo = Foo(1,2).
+Notice the type pattern for the user defined type ``Foo`` in the ``let`` statement.

+Asteroid also supports conditional patterns.
+Here is an example where we to make sure that the variable ``t`` on the left matches a pair of integer values,
 ::
-    (1,2)

-Named patterns are a shorthand notation for conditional patterns; in this case,
+    let t if t is (%integer,%integer) = (1,2).

+Of course, this ``let`` statement is going to be successful because the value on the right is indeed a pair of integers.
+This kind of conditional pattern appears so often in Asteroid code that Asteroid has a shorthand notation for this,
 ::
-    let t if t is (x,y) = (1,2).
+    let t:(%integer,%integer) = (1,2).

+Again, here the ``let`` statement is only successful if ``t`` matches a pair of integers.

-We can combine type patterns and named patterns to give us something that looks like a variable declaration in other languages.
+Shorthand conditional patterns often look like a variable declarations in other languages.
 In Asteroid, though, it is still just all about pattern matching.
 Consider,
 ::
     load system io.